 Essentially, it was a film by committee that ultimately collapsed onto itself.

-Most of us are used to they way the actors sounded in the 1980s, but that’s over twenty years ago.
+Most of us are used to the way the actors sounded in the 1980s, but that’s over twenty years ago.
 Lance Henriksen is just shy of eighty years old, and well, he sounds like it.
-It took me awhile to really “hear” his old voice.
+It took me a while to really “hear” his old voice.
 It’s not bad.
 Just different.
 Michael Biehn sounds like him although it’s changed a little too.
 That said, I still appreciate them replaying their roles.
 As for Ripley, she’s played by Laurel Lefkow.
-Ripley’s barely in it (which probably accounted for it not being made) , but Laurel does a fantastic job.
+Ripley’s barely in it (which probably accounted for it not being made), but Laurel does a fantastic job.
 She’s played the role in other Alien dramatizations (Alien: Out of Shadows, Alien: River of Pain) which are actually better than this one.

 The story picks up with Sulaco flying back towards Earth but it drifts into space ruled by the Union of Progressive Peoples (TPP).
-The script was written before the fall of Soviet Union, so the TPP are naturally comprised of Marxists.
-They board the Sulaco and find a facehugger in Bishop’s sleep chamber.
+The script was written before the fall of the Soviet Union, so the TPP is naturally comprised of Marxists.
+They board the Sulaco and find a face-hugger in Bishop’s sleep chamber.
 Bishop explains how the creature got into his pod.
 One person gets face hugged so the rest desert the Sulaco, taking the remains of Bishop with them.

 The big question: is it worth buying from Audible?
 The entire production is less than two hours long which sounds awfully short.
-I will say that it’s a good two hours that doesn’t wear out its welcome.
-Better still, you can pick it up for ten bucks which is well worth the price.
-If you are an xenomorph fan like myself, then it’s worth it just to hear Bishop and Hicks together again.
+I will say that it’s a good two hours that doesn’t wear out it’s welcome.
+Better still, you can pick it up for ten bucks which are well worth the price.
+If you are a xenomorph fan like myself, then it’s worth it just to hear Bishop and Hicks together again.